sc-emaher/intro_to_python/class_structure/syllabus.md

 **There is no required book for this course.**  All require concepts and skills will be introduced in class.
 Lessons will be posted for future use along with optional resources at the end of each lesson.

-The course will pull lessons and projects from the following books:
+The course will pull lessons from the following books:

-- The online book **Intro to Python Textbook** available at [https://codehs.com/textbook/intropython_textbook/](https://codehs.com/textbook/intropython_textbook/)
+- The online book **Intro to Python Textbook** available at <https://codehs.com/textbook/intropython_textbook/>.
 - **Python Crash Course** by Eric Matthes.
-ISBN 978-1-7185-0720-3
+ISBN 978-1-7185-0720-3.
+Publisher site at <https://nostarch.com/python-crash-course-3rd-edition>.

 > [!IMPORTANT]
 > Daily lessons and assignments will be posted to <https://github.com/sc-emaher/intro_to_python>